sudhanshu-spec/test-spec/blitzy/documentation/Project Guide.md

 If deploying to production, consider:
 1. Run `npm audit fix` to address the body-parser vulnerability
 2. Add health check endpoint at `/health`
-3. Implement structured logging
+3. Implement structured logging with winston or pino
-4. Add graceful shutdown handling
+4. Add graceful shutdown handlers
-5. Consider adding rate limiting for public endpoints
+5. Implement rate limiting middleware

 ---

 ## Conclusion

-This Node.js + Express.js tutorial project successfully demonstrates:
+This project successfully demonstrates a minimal Node.js + Express.js server architecture with:
-- ✅ Express.js framework integration (v5.1.0)
-- ✅ Modular application architecture
-- ✅ Environment-based configuration
-- ✅ RESTful endpoint implementation
-- ✅ Clean separation of concerns
+- Clean separation of concerns
+- Environment-based configuration
+- Modular routing

-Both user requirements are fully satisfied:
+- Both requested endpoints fully functional
-1. **Express.js added** - Present in package.json as `express@^5.1.0`
-2. **"Good evening" endpoint** - Implemented at `GET /evening`

-The project is production-ready for its tutorial scope with 75% of total potential work completed.
-The remaining 25% represents optional production hardening tasks that are not required for the educational purpose of this codebase.
+The 75% completion reflects that all core features are implemented, with remaining work being optional production hardening tasks outside the tutorial scope.